-January, the month that marks the start of a new year comes in the tourist seasons in Kerala which starts from October and lasts till February.
+January, the month that marks the start of a new year comes in the tourist seasons in Kerala which starts from October and lasts till mid of February.
 The weather is modest and is perfect for sightseeing in January.

 Visit Thekkady to have an amazing time with a trekking through the Periyar Tiger Reserve, or take a boat ride and get a chance to see the wild animals close in their natural habitat.
 The place also offers bamboo rafting and other adventurous activities.

 If you think Munnar is not the place you want to explore during the tourist season then pick one of the other hill stations in Kerala like Ponmudi, Wayanad, Vagamon, Kumili, Peerumedu, Nelliyampathy etc....
 They too serve as the ideal locations for your vacation.
 It is not just the hills of Kerala which have a pleasant weather during the month of January the plains also have a lot to offer.

 Travel to Alappuzha to enjoy a lazy and relaxed houseboat ride through the famed backwaters of Kerala.
 Hire it for a day to spend a night on the floating house that will be a memorable experience.
 While you are on it don't forget to try some of the lip-smacking traditional delicacies of Kerala.
 The state is known for its seafood specialties and what could be the better place to enjoy all the great food other than Alappuzha.

 Another place to enjoy all these is Kumarakom.
 Palm-fringed walkways and lush greenery would take you to a world of fantasy.
 There is also a famous bird sanctuary in the vicinity that could be reached through the backwaters.
 You would love it if you are someone who enjoys the nature and its hidden wonders.